jibb34/GreenwichBank/README.md

 To Load:

-Import whole folder as Eclipse dynamic web projet
+Import whole folder as Eclipse dynamic web project

-navigate to folder, and run docker-compose up -d to spin up the MySQL and PHPMyAdmin servers (running on localhost:3306 and localhost:8081 respectively)
+Navigate to folder, and run docker-compose up -d to spin up the MySQL and PHPMyAdmin servers (running on localhost:3306 and localhost:8081 respectively)

-in eclipse, access database through host: 127.0.0.1:3306, and username: root, password: rootpass
+In eclipse, access database through host: 127.0.0.1:3306, and username: root, password: rootpass

 Wildfly Server folder should be set up, when adding a new server, just choose the runtime to be the Wildfly folder in the project directory

 TODO:
 We need to implement the functions inside the BankDAO class, which should be exclusively be functions that access data values (in order to create entity classes)
+JSP:
+We need to finish implementing all front end pages, including ways of executing business logic and crud functions.
+Dynamically generate web content jsp, html, css.

 CRUD:
 - display all students